The Sexual Politics of Meat

 The Sexual Politics of Meat: A Feminist-Vegetarian Critical Theory is a 1990 book by American author and activist Carol J. Adams published by Continuum.
 The book was first written as an essay for a college course taught by Mary Daly and includes material such as interviews from vegetarian feminists in the Boston–Cambridge area.
 The Sexual Politics of Meat has been translated into nine languages and re-published for its 25th anniversary edition as a part of the Bloomsbury Revelations series.

 Reception

 The Sexual Politics of Meat has been reviewed by multiple outlets, which includes the NWSA Journal, Etnofoor, and The Women's Review of Books.
-In a 2010 article The Guardian wrote, "It's 20 years since The Sexual Politics of Meat was published, yet it is still as relevant as ever".
+Writing in 2010 on a 20th-anniversary reissue in The Guardian, Nina Power commented that The Sexual Politics of Meat was "still as relevant as ever".